SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

     pre-commit install

    *Now, you can start to commit your changes from the `/adalflow` directory next time even if you are not in the poetry environment.*
+   If you have more questions, you can refer to the `pre-commit official guide <https://pre-commit.com/#install>`_.

 2. **Commit your changes.**
    Once you have made your changes, you can commit them by running the following commands: